susangfink/site/_posts/2026-03-03-Midlife-Weight-Loss-Mistake.md

     •   Repeat
 	<br>

 The goal isn’t just to weigh less.
 We want to lose fat while preserving the muscle that keeps us strong, capable, and resilient as we age.
-Instead of saying "I want to lose weight" let's shift our mindset and goals to say "I want to lose fat and preserve and build muscle."
+Instead of saying "I want to lose weight" let's shift our mindset and goals to say "I want to lose fat while preserving and building muscle."